Texarkana Moonlight Murders: Investigations

-Law enforcement repeatedly challenged Larey's account of the first attack, and believed that she and Hollis knew the identity of their attacker and were covering for him.
-No suspects were apprehended.
+Law enforcement repeatedly challenged Larey's account of the first attack, believing that she and Hollis knew the identity of their attacker and were covering for him.
 Larey returned to Texarkana after the Griffin-Moore murders in hopes of helping to link the cases and identify the killer, but the Texas Rangers questioned her story and insisted that she knew who her attacker was.
-Officers did not publicly connect the Hollis-Larey attack to the subsequent murders until May 11, the day after a Texarkana Gazette interview with Larey was published, when Presley and Runnels called on the public to immediately report anyone who had an unexplained absence on the nights of the four attacks.
+Officers did not publicly connect the Hollis-Larey attack to the subsequent murders until May 11, the day after the Texarkana Gazette published an interview with Larey, when Presley and Runnels called on the public to immediately report anyone who had unexplained absences when the murders occurred.